Night Guards for Teeth Grinding

 Stop Teeth Grinding by Wearing a Comfortable Night Guard

 Making certain lifestyle changes can also help you overcome bruxism.
-Dr. Chau typically advises his patients to do the following:
+Dr. Patton typically advises his patients to do the following:

 - Choose foods with a softer texture